 Researchers at the National University of Singapore (NUS) teamed up with Oura to analyze sleep data from over 100,000 individuals to uncover the effect of COVID-19 lockdowns on sleep health across the globe.

-Read the full study (in preprint) or explore the key takeaways below.
+Read the full study or explore the key takeaways below.

 What did they find?